TeamAvas/CustomItemLoader/README.md

 # CustomItemLoader
 [Plugin] PocketMine-MP adds items using ItemComponent Packet.
 <br>

+# Description
-* You can implement the items and tools you want!
+You can implement the items and tools you want!
 <br>
-* To implement this, I referred to [CustomItem](https://github.com/alvin0319/CustomItem)!
+To implement this, I referred to [CustomItem](https://github.com/alvin0319/CustomItem)!

 # Communications
 ![](https://img.shields.io/badge/Communication-Discord-blue)